LouisCubero/project1LouisCuberoJava/README.md

-# project1LouisCuberoJava

-CS 212 – Spring 2024 – Project 1
+Project 1 for Kenneth Lord's CS 212 Class

 # Use my code for educational purposes, not for submitting it as your own work!

 1. Intended to be executed through 'inputLouis'.